ThallisonRhanniel/google-store-link/readme.md

 `https://play.google.com/store/apps/details?id=[the_id]&hl=[lang]`

-The language can be generally defined like "en" (English) or "pt" (Portuguese), but also more localized like "pt-PT" (Portguguese - Portugal).
+The language can be generally defined like "en" (English) or "pt" (Portuguese), but also more localized like "pt-PT" (Portuguese - Portugal).

 ## License